openDSLM/opendslm-deamon/README.md

 The daemon powers the [openDSLM GTK UI](https://github.com/openDSLM/gtk-ui), and current UI builds expect the HTTP API documented here.
 Start `opendslm-daemon` before launching the GTK client so it can attach to `/status`, `/settings`, `/preview`, and the GStreamer shared memory endpoints.
+GTK record/stop buttons should call `/recordings/mp4/start` and `/recordings/mp4/stop`, bubble up any errors (RAW conflicts, unsupported codecs, encoder failures), and reflect the `/status` fields for filename, elapsed time, codec, bitrate, GOP mode, and whether audio is active.
 If you change ports or socket paths, export matching overrides for the UI environment variables.

 ## Compatibility (alpha)